turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 As the [pricing](https://aws.amazon.com/apprunner/pricing/) page for AppRunner explains, we pay for both compute and memory resources used by our application.

+**Benefits**
+- The setup for AppRunner is simple and can be completed quickly, without prior experience in cloud computing technologies.
+- The AppRunner service provides builtin auto-scaling and load-balancing.
+This makes scaling deployments of containers on AppRunner extremely simple.

+**Drawbacks**
+- The configurability of the service is low.
+AppRunner does not allow fine-grained control of your infrastructure.

 ### Lightsail Containers

 ### EC2

+AWS [Elastic Compute Cloud](https://aws.amazon.com/ec2/) (EC2) is the primary infrastructure-as-a-service offering on AWS.
+This means that with EC2, we are given low-level access to the cloud infrastructure, instead of being presented with a high-level interface to a platform or service offered by AWS.

+**Benefits**
+- EC2

+**Drawbacks**
+- Setting up a container deployment on EC2 requires manual infrastructure provisioning and configuration.
+Some of these steps can be automated through infrastructure management tools like [Terraform](https://www.terraform.io/).
+- As an IaaS offering, EC2 does not automatically provide higher-level functionality such as autoscaling and load-balancing.
+Scaling a container deployment on EC2 therefore requires significantly more manual effort than other services with a higher-level API.

 ### ECS